DanielFeichtinger/Archy/README.md

-* Quasimodes ignore unicode characters, which allows for the Alt and Control keys to be used for leap and command entry on MacOS (may break on non-qwerty keyboards)
+* Quasimodes ignore unicode characters, which allows for the Alt and Control keys to be used for leap and command entry on MacOS (may break on non-qwerty keyboards).
+These are set as the default, although note that the inline documentation still refers to the Windows bindings
 * Dependency free integration with the MacOS clipboard
+* Logs and the user document are stored in their own directories.
-* Pass the directory to save document as an argument with `-u`
+  You can pass the a fully-qualified directory to save the user document as an argument with `-u`
 * Fixed the timing of the tutorials on non-Windows systems
 * Readme converted to Markdown
 * Relicensed to the MIT License [as per Tweet](https://twitter.com/aza/status/935282784423223296)